CupNoodles/ti-ext-quickstock/README.md

 ### Admin Panel
 New editor view is registered at /admin/cupnoodles/quickstock/quickstock/view, under 'Restaurant' on the admin menu.

-Please note that on this view, while the 'out of stock' column is specific per location, the 'status' column is actually global for all locations.
+Please note that on this view, while the 'out of stock' column is specific per location.

 ### Usage within a theme